-- Complete all required data elements. - Leave non-required data fields blank (do not enter N/A). - Use only black or dark red ink on any handwritten paper claim. - Use only high-quality toner, typewriter, or printer ribbons/cartridges for paper claims. - Do not use highlighters to mark claims or attachments. - Attach all required documentation to the claim.
+- Complete all required data elements. - Leave non-required data fields blank (do not enter N/A). - Use only black or dark red ink on any handwritten paper claim or the time limit stated in the provider's network agreement. - Use only high-quality toner, typewriter, or printer ribbons/cartridges for paper claims. - Do not use highlighters to mark claims or attachments. - Attach all required documentation to the claim.

-- o If several claims require the same attachment, a photocopy of the attachment must be submitted with each claim. - o Submit initial claims within 90 days or as specified in the Verda Services Contract. - o Bill third parties that are primary payers prior to submitting claims to Verda Healthcare. - Providers are required to submit clean claims to Verda Healthcare for all services rendered to Verda Healthcare members.
+- If several claims require the same attachment, a photocopy of the attachment must be submitted with each claim. - Submit initial claims within 90 days or as specified in the Verda Services Contract. - Bill third parties that are primary payers prior to submitting claims to Verda Healthcare. - Providers are required to submit clean claims to Verda Healthcare for all services rendered to Verda Healthcare members.